futurice/vaskapp/README.md

 - [Install Cocoapods](https://guides.cocoapods.org/using/getting-started.html#installation)
 - `cd ios && pod update && pod install`
-- Run app with `react-native run-ios`
+- Run app with `cd .. && react-native run-ios`
 - Or with xcode `open prahappclient.xcworkspace`

   **Note:** Use the .xworkspace instead of .xcodeproj!